Azure/AzOps/README.md

 ## Welcome

-This repository is home to the PowerShell module AzOpsgst
+This repository is home to the PowerShell module AzOps

 ## Pipelines